-- (D) identify and define the impact of cultural diffusion on individuals and world societies ; - (E) identify examples of positive and negative effects of cultural diffusion. - (16)(18) Culture.
+- (16) [(18)] Culture.
 The student understands the relationship that exists between the arts and the societies in which they are produced.
-The student is expected to: - (A) explain the relationships that exist between societies and their architecture, art, music, and literature; - (B) relate ways in which contemporary expressions of culture have been influenced by the past; - (B)(C) describe ways in which contemporary issues influence creative expressions; and - (C)(D) identify examples of art, music, and literature that have transcended the boundaries of societies and convey universal themes such as religion, justice, and the passage of time. - (17)(19) Culture.
+The student is expected to: - (A) explain the relationships that exist between societies and their architecture, art, music, and literature; - [(B) relate ways in which contemporary expressions of culture have been influenced by the past;] - (B) [(C)] describe ways in which contemporary issues influence creative expressions; and - (C) [(D)] identify examples of art, music, and literature that [have transcended the boundaries of societies and] convey universal themes such as religion, justice, and the passage of time. - (17) [(19)] Culture.
 The student understands the relationships among religion, philosophy, and culture.
-The student is expected to: - (A) explain the relationship among religious ideas, philosophical ideas, and cultures; and - Comment 15(B) identify explain the significance of religious holidays and observances such as Christmas, Easter, Ramadan, the annual hajj, Yom Kippur, Rosh Hashanah, Diwali, and Vaisakhi in various contemporary societies. - (18)(20) Science, technology, and society.
+The student is expected to: - (A) explain the relationship among religious ideas, philosophical ideas, and cultures; and - (B) explain the significance of religious holidays and observances such as Christmas, Easter, Ramadan, the annual hajj, Yom Kippur, Rosh Hashanah, Diwali, and Vaisakhi in various contemporary societies. - (18) [(20)] Science, technology, and society.
 The student understands the influences of science and technology on contemporary societies.
-The student is expected to: - Comment 16(A) identify give examples of scientific discoveries, and technological innovations, and including the roles of scientists and inventors; that have transcended the boundaries of societies and have shaped the world; - (B) explain how resources, belief systems, economic factors, and political decisions affect have affected the use of technology; and - (C) make predictions about future social, political, economic, cultural, and environmental impacts that may result from future scientific discoveries and technological innovations. - Comment 17(19)(21) Social studies skills.
-The student applies critical-thinking skills to organize and use information acquired through established research methodologies from a variety of valid sources, including digital electronic technology.
-The student is expected to: - Comment 18(A) differentiate between, locate, and use valid primary and secondary sources such as digital media computer software; interviews; biographies; oral, print, and visual material; and artifacts to acquire information about various world cultures; - (B) analyze information by sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions; - (C) organize and interpret information from outlines, reports, databases, and visuals, including graphs, charts, timelines, and maps; and
+The student is expected to: - (A) identify [give] examples of scientific discoveries , [and] technological innovations, and [including the roles of] scientists and inventors [${\bar{x}}$] that have [transcended the boundariesof societies and have] shaped the world; - (B) explain how resources, [belief systems,] economic factors, and political decisions affect [have affected] the use of technology; and - (C) make predictions about future social, political, economic, cultural, and environmental impacts that may result from future scientific discoveries and technological innovations. - (19) [(21)] Social studies skills.
+The student applies critical-thinking skills to organize and use information acquired through established research methodologies from a variety of valid sources, including [electronic] technology.
+The student is expected to: - (A) differentiate between, locate, and use valid primary and secondary sources such as [computer software; interviews; biographies;] oral, print, and visual material [;] and artifacts to acquire information about various world cultures; - (B) analyze information by sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions; - (C) organize and interpret information from outlines, reports, databases, and visuals, including graphs, charts, timelines, and maps; and - (D) identify different points of view about an issue or current topic $\frac{1}{2}$ - [(E) identify the elements of frame of reference that influenced participants in an event; and] - [(F) use appropriate mathematical skills to interpret social studies information such as mapsand graphs.] - (20) Social studies skills.
+The student uses geographic tools to collect, analyze, and interpret data.
+The student is expected to: